MutsakaEmmason/Academic-Issue-Tracking-System/README.md

 The frontend will be available at http://localhost:3000/.

 CORS Configuration
-For development, allow cross-origin requests from your frontend by configuring CORS in Django.
-Install django-cors-headers and update settings.py:
+For development, allow cross-origin requests from the frontend by configuring CORS in Django.

+Install django-cors-headers:

 bash
 Copy
 Edit
 pip install django-cors-headers
-Then, add the following to settings.py:
+Update settings.py:

 python
 Copy